fgimian/macbuild-ansible/README.md

 ## Introduction

-The goal of this project is fully automate my OS X Yosemite workstation using Ansible.
+The goal of this project is fully automate macOS workstation using Ansible.
 I have currently implemented the following:

-* **OS X Defaults**: Updating of plist properties for various aspects of OS X such as enabling zoom, configuring Finder and so on.
+* **macOS Defaults**: Updating of plist properties for various aspects of macOS such as enabling zoom, configuring Finder and so on.
 This uses a custom plist module which allows for complex updates of plist files far beyond the defaults command.